-To assist faculty members in understanding possible conflicts of interest or other problems that may develop, and to alert the individual, the department chair, and the University to potential conflict of interest, policies are posted on the USC Policy website.
+To assist faculty members in understanding possible conflicts of interest or other problems that may develop, and to alert the individual, the department chair, and the University to potential conflict of interest, policies are posted on the University Policies website, http://policy.usc.edu.

-If in doubt concerning the possibility of conflict arising from a consulting or other remunerative activity, the faculty member should consult the department chair or dean.
-A department chair or dean having similar doubts should initiate discussion with that faculty member.
+If in doubt concerning the possibility of conflict arising from a consulting or other remunerative activity, the faculty member should report it.
+This responsibility to report continues through the summer and while on leave.

 The Office of Compliance serves as a resource for information about government and University policies and regulations regarding conflict of interest.
-(See also policies posted on the USC Policy website).
+(See also policies posted on the University Policies website, http://policy.usc.edu).
 This office bears responsibility to collect this information and disseminate it to the deans of the schools and colleges of the University and to other administrative personnel.
 Thus, faculty members who report to them and who are working on government‑sponsored activities are kept abreast of policies and regulations touching upon conflict of interest.

 3‑I (2) Absences and Similar Conflicts of Commitment

-For brief absences, faculty members shall make appropriate arrangements subject to the review of the chair or dean as requested and according to University and school policies, so that absences interfere only minimally with their normal teaching and other responsibilities.
-(See also policies posted on the USC Policy website).
+(c) For brief absences, faculty members shall make appropriate arrangements subject to the review of the chair or dean as requested and according to University and school policies, so that absences interfere only minimally with their normal teaching and other responsibilities.
+(See also policies posted on the University Policies website, http://policy.usc.edu).
 For lengthy or frequent periods of absence, however, a faculty member must seek an approved leave (statutory Family Care and Medical Leave, medical, parental, or personal leave of absence) and may qualify for disability benefits.
-Neglect of duty, in accordance with Section 8-C of Chapter 8, may occur if there is excessively lengthy or frequent absence due to illness or other reason, if taken without obtaining an approved leave.
+Neglect of duty, in accordance with Section 8-C, may occur if there is excessively lengthy or frequent absence due to illness or other reason, if taken without obtaining an approved leave.

 Many faculty have the opportunity to receive recognition and remuneration through consultation beyond their University employment.
 The nature of the consulting work should be evaluated in terms of its worth as a scholarly experience and should in no way detract from the prestige of the University or the professional stature of the faculty member.
 (This is not intended to interfere with general personal or nonprofessional activities of the faculty member.)